mharen/mharen.github.io/blog/2010/2010-11-arduino-day-11-extreme-feedback-for.md

 <h4>Next Steps</h4>

-<p>I’ve got a busy weekend coming up so I’ll probably just spend a little time refining what I have.
-I’m open to ideas, though!</p>
+I’ve got a busy weekend coming up so I’ll probably just spend a little time refining what I have.
+I’m open to ideas, though!

 ---